zoonoo/azure-docs.ko-kr/articles/sql-database/sql-database-automated-backups.md

     To help people understand this is a learning topic and not an action topic, start the title with "Learn about ... "

     Heading must use an industry standard term.
-If your feature is a proprietary name like "Elastic database pools", use a synonym.
-For example:    "Learn about elastic database pools for multi-tenant databases".
+If your feature is a proprietary name like "elastic pools", use a synonym.
+For example:    "Learn about elastic pools for multi-tenant databases".
 In this case multi-tenant database is the industry-standard term that will be an anchor for finding the topic.

 GUIDELINES for introduction